WilliamBaxter417/Portfolio/Reporting & Database Management/README.md

 # Managing Customer and Product Data
 The following project contains my solutions to the SQL (T-SQL) challenges hosted on the Microsoft Learn framework.
-The DBMS used for this project is Azure SQL Database, with the project utilising a sample DB for the fictitious _Adventure Works Cycles_ company whose tables (and foreign key references) are shown below:
+The DBMS used for this project is Azure SQL Database, with the project utilising a sample DB for the fictitious _Adventure Works Cycles_ company whose entity relation diagram (ERD) is shown below:

 ![adventureworks-erd](https://github.com/WilliamBaxter417/Portfolio/blob/main/Reporting%20%26%20Database%20Management/adventureworks-erd.png)